yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Font Size

-The font size or text size is a number that measures the size of characters (such as letters, numbers, and punctuation marks) on a screen or printed page 1.
+-The font size or text size is a number that measures the size of characters (such as letters, numbers, and punctuation marks) on a screen or printed page 1.
 In computing and web design, font sizes can be defined in units of pixels (px), points (pt), or ems (em).[^2]

-In Microsoft Excel, changing the font size of your numbers and text can help your document to look more appealing and make it easier for the reader to digest the information.
+- In Microsoft Excel, changing the font size of your numbers and text can help your document to look more appealing and make it easier for the reader to digest the information.

 ### Bold